Dog & Bull

 The Dog & Bull is a public house in Croydon, England.
-It is a Grade II Listed, 18th-century building with a 19th-century frontage in Surrey Street, on the site of a previous 12th- or 13th-century inn called The Bell.
+It is a Grade II listed, 18th-century building with a 19th-century frontage in Surrey Street, on the site of a previous 12th- or 13th-century inn called The Bell.

 The Dog & Bull was number 24 with an associated yard which was once used as an animal pound when the street was known as Butcher's Row.
-The pub is now a tied house and part of Young's brewery chain.
 In the 1990s, the adjacent grocery at number 25 was merged into the pub and the yard was converted into a beer garden.
+The pub was part of the Young's brewery chain from the 1830s until 2025.
+The pub is now a "Laine" pub owned by Punch Pubs and rebranded as The Dog.

 The pub has hosted a variety of events including a formal inquest in the 19th century, regular live jazz music by Don Weller in the 20th century and a religious blessing of its beer in the 21st century.

 History

-The pub's name refers to the blood sport of bull-baiting, and the Dog and Bull is "understood to be the oldest pub in Croydon".
-The current Dog and Bull was built in the 18th century and is Grade II Listed.
+The pub's name refers to the blood sport of bull-baiting, and the Dog & Bull is "understood to be the oldest pub in Croydon".
+The current Dog & Bull was built in the 18th century and is Grade II listed.
 There was previously a pub called The Bell on the site which was established in the 12th or 13th century when Surrey Street was built up and its street market established.
-Near the Dog and Bull, archaeologists have found a "medieval stone-vaulted undercroft", although it is not known whether this was the cellar of the Bell inn.
+Near the Dog & Bull, archaeologists have found a "medieval stone-vaulted undercroft", although it is not known whether this was the cellar of the Bell inn.

-The Dog and Bull is constructed of red brick with wooden eaves and sash windows.
+The Dog & Bull is constructed of red brick with wooden eaves and sash windows.
 The inn frontage dates from the 19th century.
 The business now occupies two street numbers – 24 and 25 – as the adjacent grocery of A. E. Pearce, which specialised in bacon and cheese, was merged into the premises in the early 1990s.

 This public house had an associated yard – the "Dog & Bull Yard".
 It had a well and watering troughs and was used as a pound for stray animals and cattle when Surrey Street was known as "Butcher's Row".
 The area is now used as a beer garden following renovations in the early 1990s.
 The pub also features a real fireplace, along with stained glass windows depicting the titular dog and bull.

-The Dog and Bull is now a tied house in Young's brewery chain.
-Its two regular draught beers are thus Young's Bitter and Young's Special.
-It also has two guest ales on tap.
+The Dog & Bull was a tied house in Young's brewery chain under lease from 1832 and then acquired by the brewery in 1899.
+Its two regular draught beers were thus Young's Bitter and Young's Special, with two guest ales also on tap.

+In 2025 the pub changed hands, reopening as The Dog on 9 May 2025.
+The pub is now a "Laine" pub, owned by Punch Pubs.